French supermarkets to face same lockdown limits as small shops: minister

 “Challenging the state with municipal decrees is irresponsible.
 One cannot challenge the state’s authority and jeopardise the health of our compatriots,” Finance Minister Bruno Le Maire said on RTL radio.

-He added that once the rate of infection slows, the government may ease lockdown rules and allow some shops to open under certain conditions such as by making an appointment.
-A decision on that would be taken on Nov.
-12, he said.
+He added that once the rate of infection slows, some shops may be allowed to open under certain conditions such as by making an appointment.
+A decision will be taken on Nov.
+12.

-Meanwhile, supermarkets will face the same bans on selling non-essential products as small shops and will not be allowed to sell products such as shoes, clothing and flowers.
+Meanwhile, supermarkets will face the same bans on selling non-essential products as small shops and will not be allowed to sell products such as shoes, clothing and flowers, he said.

-“What can be sold in supermarkets is what can be sold in small shops.
-Today a shop selling computer equipment can remain open because it is useful for home working, it will be the same in supermarkets.
-Hygiene products can be sold in supermarkets and pharmacies,” he said.
+Asked about regulating online retailer Amazon AMZN.O, Le Maire said France would collect tax on the giant internet firms in 2020 and would fight for a European tax initiative on online firms for early 2021.

-“I demand that the number of people is checked at the entrance.
-If it appears that this limit is not sufficiently safe, we will tighten it,” he said.
+Conservative member of parliament Yves Hemedinger said he would table a bill to let non-food retailers remain open.

-Reporting by Geert De Clercq and Sudip Kar-Gupta; Editing by Catherine Evans and Jacqueline Wong
+Reporting by Geert De Clercq and Sudip Kar-Gupta; Editing by Catherine Evans, Jacqueline Wong and Nick Macfie

 Our Standards: The Thomson Reuters Trust Principles.